Plot method for ITP results on functional ANOVA

 The function produces a graphical output of the ITP results: the plot of the functional data and the one of the adjusted p-values.

-are highlighted in the plot of the adjusted p-value function and in the one of functional data by gray areas (light and dark gray, respectively).
+The portions of the domain selected as significant by the test at level alpha1 and alpha2 are highlighted in the plot of the adjusted p-value function and in the one of functional data by gray areas (light and dark gray, respectively).

 The first plot reports the gray areas corresponding to a significant F-test on the whole model.
 The remaining plots report the gray areas corresponding to significant F-tests on each factor (with colors corresponding to the levels of the factor).